 Sim is a Melbourne-based arts professional, producer, and maker with 20 years of experience as a contemporary jeweller, craftsperson, and artist.
 While having travelled extensively, she has always been influenced by nature in her work, Sim's current interest is in exploring yearlong time-based projects that respond to the everyday to create extensive conceptual bodies of work.
-She is currently represented by Pieces of Eight, Melbourne and Charon Kransen Arts, New York.
+She is represented by Charon Kransen Arts, New York.

 Curating is something Sim has enjoyed doing for over 15 years.
 Over that time, she has conceptualised, developed and designed exhibitions in Australia and the USA in small to medium arts organisations, galleries, and non-traditional spaces.
-As a result, Sim has worked with leading artists, craftspeople, curators, and institutions and, most recently, in her role as curator and gallery manager at Arts Project Australia.
+As a result, Sim has worked with leading artists, craftspeople, curators, and institutions.
 Sim aims to support, promote, and foster connections between artists—particularly marginalised artists—the arts sector, and the broader public.

-As a gallery manager and curator, Sim has written about numerous topics including craft, contemporary jewellery and contemporary art.
+As curator and gallery manager, Sim has written about numerous topics including craft, contemporary jewellery and contemporary art.
 Her writing skills are building over time, as more writing is developed for her creative practice and advocacy for artists from supported studios.
 Read on for published essays, articles and conference papers she has produced since the mid-2000s.

 Sim has extensive experience producing and managing complex creative projects including exhibitions, events, and fundraising initiatives for non-profit and academic institutions, most recently at Arts Project Australia.
 Recent efforts have included Arts Project's fundraising event in collaboration with Leonard Joel, which raised almost $50,000.
 Recent art installations include Spring 1883.
 2017-2019; Pop-up Galleries in Melbourne CBD, 2016 & 2017; and Melbourne Art Fair, 2010-2018.